nmstate/kubernetes-nmstate/docs/user-guide-policy-configure-linux-bridge.md

 ## Requirements

 Before we start, please make sure that you have your Kubernetes/OpenShift cluster ready.
-In order to do that, you can follow guides of deployment on [local cluster](deployment-local-cluster.md) or your [arbitrary cluster](deployment-arbitrary-cluster.md).
+In order to do that, you can follow the guides of deployment on [local cluster](deployment-local-cluster.md) or your [arbitrary cluster](deployment-arbitrary-cluster.md).